Debbiepimpo/furlong-helpdesk/README.md

 ## Acknowledgements

-*  I have being inspired for this project from a combination of projects from Slack group 'Peer-code-review', the idea of Unicorn attractor helpped too and the final idea was inspired by Furlong which is the company I'm working while I'm developing te project.
+* I have being inspired for this project from a combination of projects from Slack group 'Peer-code-review', the idea of Unicorn attractor helped too and the final idea was inspired by Furlong which is the company I'm working while I'm developing te project.
 * The Slack community have been great on giving me advice for some features i've implemented on my project.
 * The tutors at code institute have also been helpful.
 * [W3Schools](https://www.w3schools.com/) - I used as a guide for some doubts while i was developing the project.